VTL § 357, Failing to Report Convictions and Judgments

 VTL § 357 Statute

 Failing to report convictions and judgments.
-Any person required to forward to the commissioner a record of a conviction or a judgment for damages as provided in section three hundred thirty-six, who wilfully fails or neglects to do so, shall be punished by a fine of not less than ten dollars for each separate offense.
+Any person required to forward to the commissioner a record of a conviction or a judgment for damages as provided in section three hundred thirty-six, who willfully fails or neglects to do so, shall be punished by a fine of not less than ten dollars for each separate offense.

 Source: NYS Vehicle & Traffic Law § 357 (nysenate.gov)